“Anyone can die of a toothache,” said Florida State Representative John Cortes in a Health Innovation Subcommittee meeting last January 2016.

 - Warm salt water.
-Mix a teaspoon of common salt with a glass of hot water.
+Mix a teaspoon of table salt with a glass of hot water.
 Use the mixture to rinse your mouth.
-This remedy can reduce inflammation and swelling and combat bacteria.
+This remedy can reduce inflammation and swelling and help combat bacteria.

 - Pepper and salt.
 Mix equal amounts of common salt and pepper with a few drops of water.
-The combined ingredients will then form a paste.
-Use the paste by applying it directly to the affected area and let it sit for a few minutes.
-Pepper and salt contain anti-inflammatory, antibacterial and analgesic properties.
+The combined ingredients will then form a gritty paste.
+Use the paste by applying it directly to the affected area, and let it sit for a few minutes.
+Pepper and salt contain anti-inflammatory, antibacterial, and analgesic properties.

-- Onion.
-Chew raw onion or put a piece of it on the affected area to reduce the pain.
-Onion has antimicrobial and antiseptic properties.
+- Onions.
+Chew a raw onion, or put a piece of it on the affected area to reduce the pain.
+Onions have antimicrobial and antiseptic properties.

 When Should You Visit Your Dentist?

 If your toothache lasts longer than one to two days, it is time to visit your dentist.
 Call Hawaii Family Dental today to schedule your appointment.